frc1418/GitTest/README.md

 - Create a new file called `happy.txt`
 - Write out `Happy birthday to you` on the first line and save the file
+- Use the command `git diff` to view the changes you just made
 - Add the file to git tracking
 - Make a commit with a good message including that file creation